-Based on Kolmogorov-Smirinov test, distribution of data is normal.
-In order to test research hypothesis, T- test and Freedman test were used.
+Based Kolmogorov-Smirinov test, on distribution of data is normal.
+In order to test research hypothesis, T-test and Freedman test were used.

-H1: The condition of organizational structure of Qeshm free zone is unfavorable based on 7s model of McKinsev.
+H1: The condition of organizational structure of Qeshm free zone is unfavorable based on 7s model of unfavorable based on 7s model of McKinsey.
+H2: